prettier/prettier/docs/plugins.md

 };
 ```

-Printing is a recursive process of coverting an AST node (represented by a path to that node) into a doc.
+Printing is a recursive process of converting an AST node (represented by a path to that node) into a doc.
 The doc is constructed using the [builder commands](https://github.com/prettier/prettier/blob/master/commands.md):

 ```js
 const { concat, join, line, ifBreak, group } = require("prettier").doc.builders;